-Consider that the parameter encoding is through $U(x) = \exp\left[-i\left(\sum_{i=0}^{d-1}x_iH_i\right)\right]$, where $d$ denotes the total number of sensor nodes in the network, $H_i=\frac{1}{2}\sum_{k=0}^{n-1}\sigma^{(i,k)}_z$ is the local collective spin of $n$ qubit sensors on node $i$, and the parameters $x_i$ physically correspond to accumulated phases through Hamiltonian evolution.
-It can thus be easily verified that the generators according to the above definition are $G_i = -H_i$, where the negative sign does not matter as generators appear in pairs in Eqn.~\ref{eqn:QFIM}.
+Consider unitary parameter encoding $U(x) = \exp\left[-i\left(\sum_{i=1}^{d}x_iH_i\right)\right]$, where $d$ denotes the total number of sensor nodes in the network, $H_i=\frac{1}{2}\sum_{k=0}^{n-1}\sigma^{(i,k)}_z$ is the local collective spin of $n$ qubit sensors on node $i$, and the parameters $x_i$ physically correspond to accumulated phases through Hamiltonian evolution.
+The generators according to the above definition are $G_i = -H_i$, where the negative sign does not matter as generators appear in pairs in Eqn.~\ref{Eq:QFIM}.
 Then for $\rho_0$ which is a GHZ-diagonal state, we have that:

 because weight-1 Pauli strings do not stabilize the standard GHZ states.
 Meanwhile, we have that: